dataloop/dataloop-support/docs/endpoints/graphite.md

 Currently we only allow Graphite data to be attached to an Agent fingerprint.

 The first step is therefore to install a Dataloop Agent on your server.
-After that you can find your Agent fingerprint on Linux in `/etc/dataloop/agent.finger`, or in the Dataloop UI on the agent details page.
+After that you can find your Agent fingerprint on Linux in `/etc/dataloop/agent.finger`, or in the Dataloop UI on the Dataloop (Outlyer) Agent details page.